aws-samples/automated-emails-for-bedrock-knowledgebases/README.md

 3. You have enabled the Bedrock models used for embedding and querying must.
    See [documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html#model-access-add) for more info.
 If you are using the default models, these are the ones to enable:
-    1. Amazon Titan Embed Text v2
+    1. Amazon Titan Text Embeddings V2
     2. Anthropic Claude 3 Sonnet

 # Context Values